385th Air Expeditionary Group: Cold War

-The origins of the 385th Strategic Aerospace Wing began on 15 August 1959 when Strategic Air Command (SAC) activated the 566th Strategic Missile Squadron (SMS) at Offutt AFB and assigned it to Second Air Force.
+The origins of the 385th Strategic Aerospace Wing began on 15 August 1959 when Strategic Air Command (SAC) activated the 566th Strategic Missile Squadron (SMS) at Offutt Air Force Base and assigned it to Second Air Force.
 The squadron was equipped with SM-65 Atlas-Ds.
 Six weeks later, on 1 October 1959, SAC established the 4321st Strategic Wing at Offutt and assigned it to the 17th Air Division (later Strategic Aerospace Division) as an operational headquarters for the 566th and for the 34th Air Refueling Squadron, flying Boeing KC-135 Stratotankers.
-The 34th had been stationed at Offutt since the fall of 1958, but was assigned to a wing located at Whiteman AFB, Missouri.
+The 34th had been stationed at Offutt since the fall of 1958, but was assigned to a wing located at Whiteman Air Force Base, Missouri.

 The wing's missiles were maintained on alert and ready for combat.
 The 4321st (and later the 385th) continued to maintain an alert commitment until inactivating.
 In August 1962, the 4321st was reassigned to the 818th Strategic Aerospace Division.
 However, SAC Strategic Wings could not carry a permanent history or lineage and SAC looked for a way to make its Strategic Wings permanent.

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.

-As a result the 4321st SW was replaced by the newly constituted 385th Strategic Aerospace Wing (SAW), which assumed its mission, personnel, and equipment on 1 January 1963.
+(Note: MAJCON units could not carry a permanent history or lineage.
+Ravenstein, Guide to Air Force Lineage and Honors, p.
+12.)